tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## Submitting your project

-When submitting your project, you should submit your code in a zip file as an email attachment to the hiring manager at TableCheck with whom you've spoken.
+When submitting your project, you should submit your code either as a zip file as an email attachment, or a GitHub repository to the hiring manager at TableCheck with whom you've spoken.

-Please provide the source code only, a compiled binary is not necessary.